 Coordinate City departments and programs to align the Local Hazard Mitigation Plan (LHMP) with the LCP to ensure proactive, coordinated and streamlined adaptation efforts and response to future coastal hazards.
-Leverage FEMA funding opportunities for hazard mitigation and other related funding mechanisms to implement the Shoreline Adaptation Plan.
+Leverage FEMA funding opportunities for hazard mitigation and other related funding mechanisms to implement the Sea-Level Rise Adaptation Plan as expressed in the LCP's general and sub-area coastal hazard adaptation policies.